moorcode/algorithms-and-data-structures/role-playing-game/README.md

 135. The word `"Arg!"` should have quotes around it.
 Besides escaping quotes, there is another way you can include quotation marks inside a string.

     Change the double quotes around the string `"The monster screams Arg! as it dies.
 You gain experience points and find gold."` to single quotes `'`, then add double quotes around `"Arg!"`.

+136. After a monster is defeated, the monster's stat box should no longer display.
+On the first line of the `update` function, use `monsterStats.style.display` to change the display value to none.